hdylizardeIdP/studious-octo-pancake/README.md

 vercel
 ```

-Alternative: Deploy to AWS Lambda, Google Cloud Functions, or Railway.
+Alternative: Deploy to AWS Lambda, Google Cloud Functions, Railway, or any Docker host.

 ## Roadmap